programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

 and self organize bug fixing.
 Feel free to directly contact the committing developers.

-# NFIS Geometry Fylr plugin
+# NFIS Geometry fylr plugin

-This plugin adds the new data type "NFIS Geometry" to a Fylr instance.
+This plugin adds the new data type "NFIS Geometry" to a fylr instance.
 The data type makes it possible to work with geometries via a Geoserver WFS and a Masterportal instance.

 ## Installation